Mortgage arrears and repossessions in England

 Many businesses and traders have also moved towards non-cash payments.
 This could also threaten the future of the cash distribution industry (pdf).

-From 2020, the Financial Conduct Authority (FCA) has published guidance setting out expectations for banking providers that intend closing or reducing branches, services or free ATMs.
-It expects the provider to analyse the effect, communicate with customers, and support them to find alternative provision.
+The standard has been superseded by guidance from the FCA setting out expectations for banking providers that intend closing or reducing branches, services or free ATMs.